berkkanrencber/berkkanrencber/README.md

 - 👋 Hi, I’m @berkkanrencber
-- 👀 I’m interested in game developing
+- 👀 I’m interested in software developing
-- 🌱 I’m currently learning unity
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me berkkanrencber@gmail.com

 <!---